If you read about the delicious ice cream shops in Korea, then you might have gotten inspired to head out and give them

-However, we know there will be days where you really want to eat ice cream, but would rather stay local.
-It may be because of the sweltering hot weather, because you’re in the middle of a movie, or because you still have to give mom a call and it’s almost bedtime where she is.
+However, we know there will be days when you really want to eat ice cream but would rather stay local.
+It may be because of the sweltering hot weather, because you’re in the middle of a movie, or because you still have to give mom a call, and it’s almost bedtime where she is.